 An umbilical hernia is a condition that occurs when part of the intestines protrudes through the abdominal muscles near the belly button creating a bulge.
-The prevalence of umbilical hernias during pregnancy is estimated to be around 1-2% of all pregnancies adn their prevalence varied based on different factors such as geographical location, population demographics, and other health-related factors.Pregnancy can sometimes contribute to the development or worsening of umbilical hernias due to the increased pressure on the abdominal wall.
+The prevalence of umbilical hernias during pregnancy is estimated to be around 1-2% of all pregnancies and their prevalence varies based on different factors such as geographical location, population demographics, and other health-related factors.
+Pregnancy can sometimes contribute to the development or worsening of umbilical hernias due to the increased pressure on the abdominal wall.

 Considerations for umbilical hernia repair surgery

 A study done by Oma E et al in 2015 looked at 225 women who underwent hernia repair surgery.
 They found the recurrence rate to be 16.3% for mesh repair and 10.9 after suture repair.
-Another study done by same author in 2018 looked at 9 studies and found lack of consistent management strategy for umbilical hernia and also proposed that:" candidates for elective primary ventral or incisional hernia repair of childbearing age should be counselled on the increased risk of recurrence associated with subsequent pregnancy, and if possible, the procedure should be postponed until after last planned pregnancy.
+Another study done by the same author in 2018 looked at 9 studies and found a lack of consistent management strategy for umbilical hernia and also proposed that:" candidates for elective primary ventral or incisional hernia repair of childbearing age should be counseled on the increased risk of recurrence associated with subsequent pregnancy, and if possible, the procedure should be postponed until after last planned pregnancy.
 If a pre-pregnancy repair is performed for an umbilical or epigastric hernia, a non-mesh repair seems appropriate for smaller defects.
-If the hernia recurs, a mesh repair might be performed after last"
+If the hernia recurs, a mesh repair might be performed after the last"

 How do we manage umbilical hernia: